yashwanth2706/yashwanth2706/README.md

 I use Linux btw, \
 In a pace where i can do a full CRUD with Linked Lists and on my way to understand subnetting, \
 I think that the creater(s) of Git, VLC, DOOM, RollerCoaster Tycoon are GOAT, \
-I'm also grateful for other legends who create grate Software which I'm not aware of
+I'm also grateful for other legends who create grate software which I'm not aware of

 ---